Your Real Estate Lawyers

 Technical experts provide information on technical questions that lawyers cannot answer.
 A close cooperation between the two professions provides the legal seeker with the greatest possible certainty for the optimal handling of his or her requests.

 Disputes in connection with real estate can often only be settled by means of expert opinions.
-Using experts correctly and understanding their language is a skill that JR has learned and can apply in many proceedings.
+Using experts correctly and understanding their language is a skill that we have learned and can apply in many proceedings.